faresmohalhel/kiryu-game/README.md

 i was experimenting with gsap and motion one when i got the idea to make a fun project using them so the code is far from perfect or optimized but im planning on cleaning it up later but for now enjoy the kiryu yoshi-yosh!

+also currently using random gifs for the lack of a better alternative, and i cant draw :D

 ![image](https://preview.redd.it/yb15vgjfr1w71.jpg?auto=webp&s=24c7c3b298c6525d3a9e3097b988922475d65588)

 ## Credits